nylas/components/components/email/README.md

 #### Setup

 If you haven't registered for a Nylas account yet, you can do so at dashboard.nylas.com.
-Once there, head to the **Components** tab and create a new Agenda component.
+Once there, head to the **Components** tab and create a new Email component.

-You'll be guided through the component setup and be given the option to tie your component to your calendar account.
-Review the [Agenda Documentation](https://developer.nylas.com/docs/user-experience/components/agenda-component/).
+You'll be guided through the component setup and be given the option to tie your component to a thread.
+Review the [Email Documentation](To be updated).

 #### Allowed domains

-During the setup process, you'll be prompted to provide a list of [allowed domains](https://developer.nylas.com/docs/user-experience/components/agenda-component/#allowed-domains).
+During the setup process, you'll be prompted to provide a list of [allowed domains](To be updated).
 Be sure to add any domains you'll be testing your app on, including `localhost`, and any staging and production URLs you might use.

 ### Passing in your own data

-Nylas Agenda can be used as a UI on top of any event data that you provide.
-Events should follow the [Nylas events object standard](https://developer.nylas.com/docs/api/#tag--Events--events-object).
+Nylas Email can be used as a UI on top of any thread data that you provide.
+Threads should follow the [Nylas thread object standard](https://developer.nylas.com/docs/api/#tag--Threads).

 > :bell:
 >